anibalsolon/aws_batch_terraform/README.md

     --output_dir s3://my-bucket/cpac_output -- 0000001 0000002 0000003 0000004
 ```

-It will schedule a job for each subject, so AWS Batch manager will parallelise all subject pipelines.
+It will schedule a job for each subject, so AWS Batch manager will parallelise all subjects pipelines.

 The output will be uploaded to the informed bucket.

 ## Destroying your infrastructure

-After your analysis finishes, and you do not need the infrastructure anymore, you can safely destroy the infrastructure.
+After your analysis finishes, and you do not need the infrastructure anymore, you can safely destroy it.

 ```bash
 ./destroy_infra.sh \